plotly/dash-bio/README.md

 ## Contributing and Local Development

-If you would like to contribute to this repository or run demo apps and tests, please refer to the [contributing guidelines](https://github.com/plotly/dash-bio/blob/master/CONTRIBUTING.md).
+If you would like to contribute to this repository, or run demo apps and tests, please refer to the [contributing guidelines](https://github.com/plotly/dash-bio/blob/master/CONTRIBUTING.md).